UltraMessaging/um_perf/README.md

 Ultra Messaging is designed to get the highest messaging performance possible from any given hardware platform.
-However, to achieve the highest possible performance, harware must be chosen with attention to these issues.
+However, to achieve the highest possible performance, hardware must be chosen with attention to these issues.

 ### Intelligent Batching